 A resume is a document that provides an employer with a detailed statement of a job candidate's prior work experience, education, and accomplishments.
 The resume often supplies an employment objective; a summary of skills, knowledge, and potential contributions the prospect could make to your organization; a summary of civic, professional, and philanthropic volunteer work; a list of certifications; and a mention of any additional, relevant coursework.

 A resume is used to apply for your posted jobs and is sent in response to your advertisement or request for applicants.
 The resume is generally accompanied by a customized cover letter.
-It's important to note that receipt of a resume from a job candidate in response to a job posting does not eliminate the need for your candidate to fill out an employment application at a later date.
+It's important to note that receipt of a resume from a job candidate in response to a job posting does not eliminate the need for a candidate to fill out an employment application at a later date.

 Employers should use a candidate's resume to weed out unqualified candidates for advertised positions.
-Savvy candidates customize their resume and cover letter to help you, the potential employer, quickly determine that they are qualified for your job opening.
+Savvy candidates customize their resume and cover letter to help the potential employer, quickly determine that they are qualified for your job opening.
 A well-crafted resume should immediately demonstrate an applicant's suitability for a job interview for the open position with your company.